The ONLINE ONLY bidding site is located at www.rapidfireauctionservice.hibid.com.

 -When do I get paid for my consignment/estate items?

-Kentucky law states that an auction house has up to 30 days to pay a consignor.
-We like to pay our consignors as soon as possible.
-Once ALL online auction items in your sale are paid for we generate a statement showing what was sold and include your check less the consignor's fee.
-You can opt to have your check mailed or pick it up directly at the auction house.
+Kentucky law states that an auction house has up to 30 days after the close of the auction to pay an estate owner/consignor.
+We like to pay our consignors as soon as possible. however, we must wait for all bidders to pay and winning bidder checks to clear the bank.
+Once ALL online auction items in a sale are paid for we generate a statement showing what was sold and less the consignor's fee.
+You can opt to have your check mailed or pick it up directly from the auction house.
+Prompt pick-up by winning bidders is essential for fast turnaround of payments.

 -Do you accept firearms on consignment?

 Yes!
-Rapid Fire works with a licensed FFL Dealer who stores the firearms and processes all required paperwork.
-A paper trail will follow the firearm from your hands, to Rapid Fire, and then to the FFL holder's establishment.
-After being photographed and cataloged for auction, the gun will be available for preview at Humphrey's (Carrollton, KY) during his regular business hours.
-The winning bidder pays the Rapid Fire Auction House and picks up the firearm at Humphrey's during their normal business hours.
-Any transfer fees are the responsibility of the gun buyer and will be paid directly to Humphrey's.
+Rapid Fire works with a licensed FFL Dealer who stores firearms and processes all required transfer fees .
+A paper trail will follow the firearm from your hands, to Rapid Fire, and to the FFL holder's establishment.
+After being photographed and cataloged for auction, the gun will be available for preview at Humphrey's (Carrollton, KY) during their regular business hours.
+The winning bidder pays Rapid Fire Auction Services and picks up the firearm at Humphrey's during their normal business hours.
+Any transfer fees are the responsibility of the gun buyer and are paid directly to the gun dealer.
+Background checks are also performed by the FFL agent.

 Contact us at firstname.lastname@example.org or (812) 571-0455 or (812) 660-0463 for more information.